nikola43/solana-vrf/README.md

 ## Overview

 **Moirae** is a self-hosted VRF oracle system for Solana.
-It provides on-chain verifiable randomness through an HMAC-SHA256 + Ed25519 signature scheme:
+It provides on-chain verifiable randomness through an HMAC-SHA256 + Ed25519 signature scheme with automatic callback delivery:

-- An on-chain program accepts randomness requests and verifies fulfillment proofs using Solana's native Ed25519 precompile
+- An on-chain coordinator program manages subscriptions, verifies Ed25519 proofs, expands randomness, and delivers callbacks via CPI
 - An off-chain backend watches for requests in real-time and submits cryptographically signed fulfillment transactions
-- A TypeScript SDK makes integration effortless — request randomness in 3 lines of code
+- A TypeScript SDK provides subscription management, PDA derivation, and account deserialization
-- Consumer programs integrate via CPI to request and consume randomness
+- Consumer programs integrate via CPI — request randomness and receive results through automatic callbacks

 No third-party dependencies.
 No token.
 Just math and signatures.